SpinalHDL/VexRiscv/README.md

 - RV32IM instruction set
 - Interrupts and exception handling with the Machine mode from the riscv-privileged-v1.9.1 specification.
 - Pipelined on 5 stages (Fetch, Decode, Execute, Memory, WriteBack)
-- 1.17 DMIPS/Mhz with all extension
+- 1.17 DMIPS/Mhz when all features are enabled extension
 - Optimized for FPGA
 - Optional MUL/DIV/REM extension
 - Optional instruction and data caches